Volume 24 (1934)

 Methods of dealing with engine repairs.
 482-91.
 Disc.: 491-501.

-Topics covered included boiler mountings, copper firebox stays, boiler tubes, superheaters, motion pins and wheels and axles.
+Refers to variations in LMS pre-grouping practice.
+Topics covered included boiler mountings, copper firebox stays, boiler tubes, superheaters, motion pins and wheels, including tyres and wheel centres, and axles

 Arnold, Conway (Paper No. 325)